Skip to content

 The foolowing lemma is partially from [Hubbard2015] p.
 75

-The determinant det\det of a 2×22 \times 2 matrix are given by
+The determinant det\det of a 2×22 \times 2 matrix is given by

 det[a1b1a2b2]=defa1b2a2b1\begin{equation*}\text{det}\begin{bmatrix}a_1 & b_1 \\a_2 & b_2\end{bmatrix} \stackrel{\text{def}}{=} a_1b_2 - a_2b_1\end{equation*}

-If we think of the determinant as a function of the vectors Aˉ=(a1,a2)\bar{A} = (a_1, a_2) and Bˉ=(b1,b2)\bar{B} = (b_1, b_2) in R2\mathbb{R}^2, it has a geometric interpretation, illustrated by following video.
+If we think of the determinant as a function of the vectors Aˉ=(a1,a2)\bar{A} = (a_1, a_2) and Bˉ=(b1,b2)\bar{B} = (b_1, b_2) in R2\mathbb{R}^2, it has a geometric interpretation, illustrated by the following video.

 Geometric proof that determinant is area of parallelogram in R2\mathbb{R}^2